BY REBECCA NABATANZI SSERWANGA –

 - Communication and Advocacy remain very key

-- Need to build capacities for DRR especially at local level.
+- Need to build capacities for DRR especially at the local level.

 In closing, the UNDP Resident Representative thanked members for attending the inaugural webinar and reiterated the need for data and analytics in DRR, the need to strengthen government systems especially at district level; ability to forecast which has in the past averted a number of disasters; domestic resource mobilisation and finally the opportunities to mainstream DRR presented by the third National Development Plan (NDPIII).